Julius Axelrod Award

 In addition to his excellent mentoring of dozens of doctoral and postdoctoral trainees, Dr. Dewey’s contributions to pharmacology education are nationally recognized.
 He is the founder, President and Treasurer of The Friends of the National Institute on Drug Abuse, a coalition of over 100 organizations which advocates for research, treatment, and prevention of substance abuse.
 He served as President of ASPET and tirelessly contributed to numerous other leadership roles within the society for many years, including chairing the Centennial Celebration Committee.
 He is a past President of the Federation of American Societies for Experimental Biology (FASEB) and twice was elected to lead the College on Problems of Drug Dependence.
 As appointed Chairman of the Virginia Biotechnology Research Act Study Committee, he played a major role in the passage of the act and served as the first Vice President of the Virginia Biotechnology Research Park.

-Dr. Dewey will be presented the Torald Sollmann Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
-The ASPET Business Meeting/Awards Ceremony will take place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
+Dr. Dewey was presented the Torald Sollmann Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
+The ASPET Business Meeting/Awards Ceremony took place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.

 Andre Terzic, M.D., Ph.D.